 Even my doctor was happy that I wasn’t taking as many painkillers and other supplements as I was before.
 The only thing I am taking right now is iron.

 It’s important that I acknowledge that going gluten-free and dairy-free is not only very hard but also will require a lot of investment.
-You will need to try out different products to find the one that will resonate best with you.
+You will need to try out different products to find the ones that will resonate best with you.
 For example, I had to try almost every dairy-free butter out there before I found the “one” that is now a staple.
 The same went for soy sauce and other condiments/seasonings.
 Now, 5-years later, I feel the best version of myself.
 No more migraines, acne, and sleep problems.

 Of course, going this hard-core route is not for everyone.
 But if you are having issues that seem to be connected to other things happening in your body, it might not be just the skin problem alone and it’s worth asking your doctor and nutritionist how you can adjust your diet (slightly at first!) to help you feel your best self!